VirtoCommerce/vc-docs/platform/user-guide/docs/getting-started.md

 [![video tutorial](media/video-tutorial-button.png)](https://youtu.be/p64d8vmBzJo)

-## Launch Marketing and Promotional Tools
+## Launch marketing and promotional tools

 There are several marketing tools in Virto Commerce: